Genus Glaeseria Volkonsky, 1931

 Distinguish from Hartmannella on the basis of ultrastructural features: larger (30 nm) surface cup-like structures and no elongate mitochondria.

-Type species: Glaeseria mira (Glaser, 1912)
+Type species.
+Glaeseria mira (Glaser, 1912)

-Ecology: Freshwater and the intestine of Testudo.
+Habitat: Freshwater and the intestine of Shelludo.